-The field study resulted in two intriguing findings that will need to be considered for future systems.
-First, some experts' perceptions of needing a public "face" in an organization or community pushed towards a formalization of their responses.
+The study resulted in two intriguing findings: First, some experts' perceptions of needing a public "face" in an organization or community pushed towards a formalization of their responses.
 Second, there are positive effects from reciprocity and status implications for the expertise network of an organization, and these effects route organizational members more effectively to the right level of expertise.
 Both of these findings will require some adjustment of the design assumptions behind Answer Garden and similar systems.

-Some important caveats remain to these findings.
-The field study examined only the use among software engineers, and generalizations to groups with career anchors other than technical expertise are unclear.
+Some important caveats remain.
+I examined only the use among software engineers, and generalizations to groups with career anchors other than technical expertise are unclear.
 For example, there is a strong possibility that doctors or teachers would have different usage patterns.
-Furthermore, this study could not follow long-term results from Answer Garden usage, and many studies have suggested that the long-term effects of an information system cannot be adequately determined from observing the short-term effects (e.g., [Hiltz and Turoff 1981]).
+Furthermore, this study could not follow long-term results from Answer Garden usage, and many studies have suggested that the long-term effects of an information system cannot be adequately determined from observing the short-term effects (e.g., [14]).
 For example, organizations could choose to use Answer Garden to prevent experts from being "interrupted."
 If users were prevented from this, it might lead to loss of social activity by both users and experts.
 Poking one's head in a office door has other purposes and benefits than information seeking.

-Nonetheless, within the confines of the field study, Answer Garden "worked".
-After a short period of adjustment, users found
+Nonetheless, within the confines of the field study, Answer Garden "worked" in general.
+After a short period of adjustment, users found the inclusion of the social network in the system to be natural.
+Experts answered questions, and the database grew.
+The combination of being able to find an expert and growing the information database led to an organizational memory.